vishal1303/Programmable-Dataplane/examples/mac_forwarding/README.md

 $ sudo make run
 ```

-3. To exit, type `exit` in mininet CLI, followed by `sudo make clean`
+3. To shutdown the network, type `exit` in the terminal running mininet CLI, followed by `sudo make clean`

 ### Using virtual machines (VMs) as hosts